AzureCosmosDB/data-migration-desktop-tool/README.md

 3. Ensure the **Cosmos.DataTransfer.Core** project is set as the startup project then press <kbd>F5</kbd> to run the application.

 4. The application then performs the data migration.
-After a few moments the process will indicate **Done.**.
+After a few moments the process will indicate **Data transfer complete.** or **Data transfer failed**.

 >**Note**: The `Source` and `Sink` properties should match the **DisplayName** set in the code for the extensions.